 “Attorneys are really the ones making out the best,” she noted.

 Cannabis Real Estate Hunting

-Afterward, a company found Russell a cannabis real estate location with another unsavory landlord.
+Afterward, a company found Russell a cannabis real estate location with another unsavory New Jersey landlord.

 “I had to take the whole thing, 40,000 a month in rent plus a personal guarantee,” she said.

-Another landlord wanted a personal guarantee for his cannabis real estate, whereby they would still get paid even if the business couldn’t afford it.
+Another New Jersey landlord wanted a personal guarantee for his cannabis real estate.
+They would still get paid even if the business couldn’t afford it.